beautiful-docs/beautiful-docs/README.md

 Checkout [beautifuldocs.com](http://beautifuldocs.com) for an example or [github](https://github.com/maximebf/beautiful-docs) for the sources.
 You can find a screenshot of the generated doc [here](https://github.com/maximebf/beautiful-docs/raw/master/docs/screenshot.png).

-Requires a recent build of nodejs (tested on 0.6.7).
 Install using npm:

     npm install beautiful-docs